Self-Destructive Language Model: Method

 \section{Method}

-To this end, we present \sys, a novel alignment-enhancing defense against harmful fine-tuning.
-Rather than simply increasing the cost of harmful fine-tuning, \sys alters models' underlying trainability for harmful objectives.
 As illustrated in Figure~\ref{fig:seam}, \sys transforms LLMs into self-destructive models that substantially degrade general performance when subjected to misalignment attempts.
 Next, we first introduce its optimization formulation and then present an efficient Hessian-free implementation that makes \sys practical for large models.